DavidAHazra/AdventOfCode2023/README.md

 For those days where I have not yet completed both parts, I will not be pushing my solutions (to give me time to work on them :)).

-These solutions work on my input, but they're not tested rigourously so please feel free to try them out and open a PR to fix any issues.
+These solutions work on my input, but they're not tested rigorously so please feel free to try them out and open a PR to fix any issues.

 This year I'm learning Rust, so I'll *try* provide solutions in Python *and* Rust.
 This may not always be done immediately :).